openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 ## Customizing the ingest pipeline

-When using Elasticsearch 5.x, you can setup an [ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/master/pipeline.html) to perform custom processing.
+You can setup an [ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/master/pipeline.html) to perform custom processing.

 Here's an example, which you'd setup prior to configuring Zipkin to use it via `ElasticsearchStorage.Builder.pipeline`